arek125/remote-GPIO-control-server/README.md

 /etc/rc.local
 ```

-Keep time on server and client synchronized (diffrent timezones are suported).
+Keep time on server and client synchronized (diffrent timezones are supported).

 ## License